hughdavenport/bec-website/index.md

 layout: default
 ---
 Are you suffering from the effects of grief, trauma (past or present), abuse, anxiety or depression?
 Do you need a safe space where your thoughts, feelings and experiences can be heard?
 Do you find that you're often having intense responses to certain situations, but you're not sure why?
 If you answered 'yes' to any of the above, then I can help you on your journey of healing.
 Let us discover your ripple effects together, and find your stones that cause them.

 **About me**

 ![A portrait of me](/assets/portrait.jpg)

-Raised in Nelson, I returned to my roots in 2010, then completed a Bachelor of Applied Social Science (Counselling) in 2015 through Waikato Institute of technology and Nelson Marlborough Institute of technology.
-I'm currently upskilling through the New Zealand Association of Psychotherapists (NZAP) to become a registered Psychotherapist.
+I was raised in Nelson, and after travelling I returned to my roots in 2010.
+I then completed a Bachelor of Applied Social Science (Counselling) in 2015 through Waikato Institute of Technology and Nelson Marlborough Institute of Technology.
+I'm currently upskilling through the New Zealand Association of Psychotherapists (NZAP) to become a registered psychotherapist.

-I've worked with men, women, youth and children 1:1 from varying backgrounds.
-Trauma work has been a main field of interest, and I also co-facilited an art therapy group for women during 2013/14/15 which encompassed expression of freedom and the inner or traumatized child.
+I've worked with men, women, youth and children one on one from varying backgrounds.
+Trauma work has been a main field of my interest.
+I have co-facilited an art therapy group for women which encompassed expression of freedom and the inner or traumatized child.

 **Contact**